- Programs and Statistics

 Can I interview over the weekend?

-At this point in time, we can only offer interviews Monday through Friday during business hours.
+At this point in time, we can only offer interviews on Monday and Friday during business hours.

 I need to cancel my off-campus interview.
 Do I need to tell anyone?